Guowen-xu/guowen-xu.github.io/_pages/about.md

 What's News
 ======
+- 2022.12.02 One paper accepted by **IEEE International Conference on Computer Communications(INFOCOM 2023)**!
 - 2022.11.20 One paper accepted by **IEEE Transactions on Information Forensics & Security(TIFS)**!
 - 2022.10.28 One paper  accepted by **IEEE Transactions on Dependable and Secure Computing (TDSC)**!
 - 2022.10.09 Dr. Guowen Xu was invited to join the program committee of TheWebConf2023 **(The ACM